kazurayam/CustomStringComparator/README.md

 I think that it is too much for a UI tester; a UI tester should not be responsible for verifying the data-sorting algorithms.
-Rather I would ask the server-side developers to test the AUT thoroughly enought using JUnit.
+I would rather rely on the server-side developers to test the AUT thoroughly enough.